SGpp/DisCoTec/README.md

 Unfortunately, the boost module on Hazel Hen does not work with our code any more.
-Hence, you have to install boost yourself, e.g. use version >= 1.58 Do not forget to set boost paths in SConfigure, i.e. BOOST_INCLUDE_PATH, BOOST_LIBRARY_PATH.
+Hence, you have to install boost yourself, e.g. use version >= 1.58 (always compile boost with the intel compiler `PrgEnv-intel`, otherways there will be linkage errors when compiling the examples)
+Do not forget to set boost paths in SConfigure, i.e. BOOST_INCLUDE_PATH, BOOST_LIBRARY_PATH.